Colter Pollock is an amazing, energetic, brave boy who suffered a Traumatic Brain Injury that

 pulse.
 All I knew was that his lips was turning blue and he wasn’t moving.
 Just as I was hearing the

 and confirmed that he did have a faint pulse.
-It’s been over 3 years and there’s isn’t a day where I don’t

-Later at the ER, we learned that he had traumatic damage to his skull with severe brain swelling along
+At the ER, we learned that he had traumatic damage to his skull with severe brain swelling along

 with a bleed and fixed, non-reactive, dilated pupils.
 Miraculously, he did not break or damage anything

-else - not even a scratch.
+else.
 All I could think about was whether or not he would survive.
 It never even

 suffered a Severe Traumatic Brain Injury along with a secondary diagnosis of left frontal temporal lobe